AmmarSyamil/Rota_Pi/JOURNAL.md

 # June 21th: 3D menace

-For this project, I decided to use FreeCAD instead of other free CAD software like Fusion 360, because I actually dont know good free cad until I read the recomended thing in highway website (whhich recomedn to use fusion360).
+For this project, I decided to use FreeCAD instead of other free CAD software like Fusion 360, because I actually dont know good free cad software until I read the recomended thing in highway website (whhich recomedn to use fusion360) and by that time, i already learn freecad.
 But oh well, it cant be that bad right??

 Well....
 As for the last hour i just tweeks all of my brain celll about how to like change the position of a pad in 3d wihtout cahnging the sketch, theres a built in setting called "placement", but it didnt update the real pad position, i try following countless YT videos and endless reddid post, and found no hope until i found this post: https://www.reddit.com/r/FreeCAD/comments/1ht0gcg/in_freecad_10_i_cant_adjust_position_of_a_sketch/